senya/git-check-rebase/README.rst

    full: show all columns and meta information, as well as column headers.
 This is convenient for large rebases of downstream project branch to new upstream version.

+.. option:: --rows ROWS_FORMAT

+   Two rows formats are available for now:

+   all: the default.
+Print all rows.

+   short: omits rows where first column equal to the last column.

 .. option:: --interactive

    For not-equal commits start and interactive comparison.
 For each pair of matching but not equeal commits ``git-change-difftool`` is called.
 Zero return status is considered as "commits are OK", failure as "commits are not OK".
 Note, that to exit ``vimdiff`` with error code, you should use command ``:cq``.
 The information is stored into meta file.
 If ``--meta`` option is not specified, new meta file is created.